cityofaustin/ags-service-publisher/README.md

 ArcGIS Pro uses the concept of [conda][15] environments to manage and isolate Python packages.
 The default conda environment included with ArcGIS Pro is read-only, so we will create a new environment by cloning the default one.

+1. Clone this repository to a local directory.

-1. From the start menu, run the ArcGIS->Python Command Prompt shortcut.
+2. From the start menu, run the ArcGIS->Python Command Prompt shortcut.

-2. Create a clone of the ArcGIS Pro default conda environment (change `<path_to_local_directory>` to a directory of your choosing):
+3. Create a clone of the ArcGIS Pro default conda environment (change `<path_to_local_directory>` to the local directory you cloned this repository into):

     `conda create --clone arcgispro-py3 --prefix <path_to_local_directory>\arcgispro-py3-clone --no-shortcuts --pinned`

-3. Activate the cloned environment:
+4. Activate the cloned environment:

     `activate <path_to_local_directory>\arcgispro-py3-clone`

+5. Change directories to the local directory:

+    `cd <path_to_local_directory>`

-4. Install the `ags-service-publisher` library:
+6. Install the `ags-service-publisher` library:

-    `pip install ags-service-publisher@git+https://github.com/cityofaustin/ags-service-publisher.git`
+    `pip install .`

 ## Configuration